 MDM solutions enhance data security by allowing admins to monitor and manage mobile devices and distribute security policies to any devices that are accessing sensitive corporate data.
 MDM solutions monitor important information about mobile device health, decide which apps can or cannot be present on the devices, locate the devices if they are lost, and secure the devices if they end up stolen or missing.

-Today, as more and more employees rely heavily on mobile devices to do their work, it is becoming increasingly standard practice for organizations of all sizes and in various industries to turn to Mobile Device Management to achieve enhanced data security and improved productivity.
-MDM solutions boost device supportability, security, and corporate functionality, all while maintaining user flexibility.
+How does MDM work?
+The solution boosts device supportability, security, and corporate functionality, all while maintaining user flexibility.
 MDM solutions work most effectively in tandem with other security practices, such as multi-factor authentication, strong passwords, and geofencing or location tracking.
 For these reasons and others, MDM software has become a strong option for organizations looking to secure their mobile workforce.